pingcap/docs/production-deployment-using-tiup.md

 # Deploy a TiDB Cluster Using TiUP

+This guide describes how to deploy a TiDB Self-Managed cluster using [TiUP](https://github.com/pingcap/tiup) in the production environment.

-[TiUP](https://github.com/pingcap/tiup) is a cluster operation and maintenance tool introduced in TiDB 4.0.
-TiUP provides [TiUP cluster](https://github.com/pingcap/tiup/tree/master/components/cluster), a cluster management component written in Golang.
-By using TiUP cluster, you can easily perform daily database operations, including deploying, starting, stopping, destroying, scaling, and upgrading a TiDB cluster, and manage TiDB cluster parameters.
+TiUP is a cluster operation and maintenance tool introduced in TiDB 4.0.
+It provides [TiUP cluster](https://github.com/pingcap/tiup/tree/master/components/cluster), a Golang-based component for managing TiDB clusters.
+By using the TiUP cluster, you can easily perform routine database operations, such as deploying, starting, stopping, destroying, scaling, upgrading TiDB clusters, and managing TiDB cluster parameters.

-TiUP supports deploying TiDB, TiFlash, TiCDC, and the monitoring system.
-This document introduces how to deploy TiDB clusters of different topologies.
+TiUP also supports deploying TiDB, TiFlash, TiCDC, and the monitoring system.
+This document introduces how to deploy TiDB clusters with different topologies.

 ## Step 1.
 Prerequisites and precheck